Vibecodr basics

 That is the focused surface for actually running, interacting with, and tuning the experience.

-Vibes can travel onto other sites without losing the runtime model.
+Vibes can travel onto other sites without losing their shape.

 Vibes run entirely in the browser.
-They load inside a sandboxed iframe on a separate runtime origin and talk to the host through postMessage.
+They load in a safe runtime environment on a separate host and talk to the main app through postMessage.
 There is no server-side Node.js runtime hiding behind the term.

 Sandboxed iframe plus cross-origin runtime host.